Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: PROPOSED WORK

 \subsection{Encoding Length Based Anomaly Score}

 The next step of our algorithm is to generate the codebook.
-The codebook contains $\vec{\mu}^{i}$s (distribution modes) and $D(i)$s (the distance of $i^{th}$ node from root node) (step 10).
+The codebook contains $\vec{\mu}^{i}$s (mean vectors of data nodes) and $D(i)$s (the distance of $i^{th}$ node from root node) (step 10).
 For anomaly detection, we do not need the actual codes but only the length of the code.
 The anomaly score is proportional to the code length, i.e., the depth of the node.
 Along with the weight and the mean vector, we also store the depth information for each node.
 Whenever an NYT node is split, its children nodes are assigned a depth as $D(ID_{NYT_{t}})$+1.
 Also, at the time of a swap, the depth of the two nodes, as well as the attached sub-trees, is updated.
-The depth of nodes in the sub-tree can simply be updated by visiting all nodes using a pre-order traversal from the parent node as the root node.
-Further, the $D(i)$s in the codebook can be updated after processing the new sample by traversing the tree using any tree traversal algorithm.
-Let the index of the hit node for $t^{th}$ frame be $m_t$.
-With the codebook and matched node ID, we can compute the score for the audio frame as the ratio of the depth of the matched node and the NYT node ( step 5 of the algorithm).
+The depth of nodes in the sub-tree can simply be updated by visiting all nodes using a pre-order traversal from the parent node (considering as a root node).
+Further, after processing the new sample, the $D(i)$s in the codebook can be updated by traversing the tree using any tree traversal algorithm.
+With the codebook and matched node ID ($m_{t}$), we can compute the anomaly score for the current audio frame.
+It is ratio of the depth of the matched node and the NYT node (step 5 of Algorithm~\ref{alg:Algorithm}).
 There, the numerator term is the distance of the matched node from the root. $ID_{NYT_{t}}$ represents the ID of the NYT node in the current tree for $t^{th}$ frame.
-Thus, the denominator term ($D(ID_{NYT_{t}})$) is nothing but the height of the tree for $t^{th}$ frame.
-Hence, the anomaly score of a frame is a relative distance of the hit node from the root node.
+Thus, the denominator term ($D(ID_{NYT_{t}})$) is nothing but the depth of the tree for $t^{th}$ frame.
+Hence, the anomaly score of a frame is a relative distance of the matched node from the root node.
 Further, the anomaly score ($\Omega$) for the event $E$ is computed by averaging the anomaly scores of all the frames of the event, i.e.,